AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 - Motion Blur Power: Medium
 - Environment Zone Intensity: Maximum

-> **Note:** These settings are crucial for the preset to look as intended.
-Deviations may result in visual artifacts or reduced quality.
+> **Note:** If attempting to recreate the look of my preset previews and Screenshots of the Beautiful World of Tyria posts, match these settings as closely as possible.
+Deviations may result in visual artifacts or reduced visual fidelity.

 ---